 After we arrived in Ho Chi Minh City, I organised a couple of day trips through a tour company I found while we were walking around.
 They were excellent and easy to deal with, here are their contact details:

 Dai Ly Ve May Bay

 A: 187 Le Thanh Ton, Q.1 TP.
 HCM

-I booked the Vietnamese Water Puppets and Cyclo City Tour through the tour desk at our hotel and that seemed to be just as good and convenient.
-Due to flight delays out of Nha Trang we didn’t check in to our hotel until 1am so I didn’t realise that the Signature Saigon Hotel had tour desk, you can read my hotel review here.
+I booked the Vietnamese Water Puppets and Cyclo Saigon Tour through the tour desk at our hotel and that seemed to be just as good and convenient.
+Due to flight delays out of Nha Trang we didn’t check in to our hotel until 1am so I didn’t realise the Signature Saigon Hotel had tour desk.
 If I had of known this I would have booked it all there just for convenience.
 There was no difference in prices so either option is fine.